 Also foods such as dairy and citrus can be mucus-producing in some people.
 Other foods to consider eliminating are relatives of common allergens (for instance, the apple family and birch family are related) as these may set off allergies.

-Also being sure to be well hydrated is a plus.
-So be sure to drink plenty of water of a daily basis.
+Also being sure to stay well hydrated, as this is a plus.
+Be sure to drink plenty of water of a daily basis.

 It is always best to begin Acupuncture treatment before an allergy season.
 For people with year-round allergies, start your treatments at any time and you will begin to get some relief.
 During a severe allergy season, you may need more frequent treatments, depending on the severity of your condition.